 Born from the ashes of the Arbroath fireworks saga is the rising light of local mum.

-Emotions surrounding the lack of firework display in the town have run high over the past month but Karren Cuthill has chosen to do something to change it.
+Emotions surrounding the lack of firework display in the town have run high over the past month but Karren Cuthill chose to do something to change it.

 “I don’t know the background as to why there was not one this year, and we don’t need to.